 These oval thick leaves are broad enough 5-15cm and 15-35cm long.
-Due to vast surface area, leaves absorb air containing pollutants and other chemicals.
+Due to the vast surface area, leaves absorb air containing pollutants and other chemicals.

-When water is supplied from roots to the upper plant body, as natural system works, the air is drawn downwards.
+When water is supplied from roots to the upper plant body, as the natural system works, the air is drawn downwards.
 As a result, contaminants are also drawn with air and deposited in the soil.

 Here, comes the ultimate fate of these contaminants.
 Soil is rich in microbes.
-When pollutants encounter contaminants, they are broken down into harmless compounds or other nutrients that soil may provide plant as a nutritional source.
+When pollutants encounter contaminants, they are broken down into harmless compounds or other nutrients that soil may provide plants as a nutritional source.